zenml-io/blog.zenml.io/_posts/2022-09-06-deepchecks-and-zenml.md

 But don't take my word for it, go check out some of the amazing [Deepchecks blog posts](https://deepchecks.com/blog/) to get a glimpse into the thought process that goes into the project.

+If I had to pick something that could be improved about Deepchecks, it would be the fact that it is currently not easy to configure tests in a declarative manner.
+Every check has a list of conditions the parameters of which can be tweaked to customize the test, but the check doesn't provide a way to specify these condition parameters as a dictionary or something similar.
+Instead, you have to call each condition method separately and pass them as keyword arguments.
+This is not a big deal if you are using Deepchecks on its own, but in the context of running pipelines the separation of configuration from execution is key to reusability, provenance and lineage.

 ## The Deepchecks ZenML Integration

 The process of integrating a new tool with ZenML can usually be described as